-If you are interested in volume production, one of the easiest — yet most commonly overlooked — steps in the design process is testing your part features.
+If you are interested in volume production, one of the easiest, yet most commonly overlooked, steps in the design process is testing your part features.
 One way to check the validity of your parts is to use an add-in for your CAD software that provides manufacturability feedback.
-The Xometry Add-In for SOLIDWORKS is an excellent resource for engineers and designers, providing instant feedback on the manufacturability of your parts (You can learn more about our SOLIDWORKS Add-In here).
+The integration of Xometry in SOLIDWORKS is an excellent resource for engineers and designers, providing instant feedback on the manufacturability of your parts.

 However, additive manufacturing is often an iterative process.
 Features do not always print as-desired the first time, particularly in FDM.
 Often small features like snap fits or interlocking geometries need to be iterated multiple times in order to yield a suitable part.
 For features on a larger part, you can choose to build only the section of the part that contains the feature.
 You can also test multiple features per part (This is often useful when determining an offset for an irregular shaped hole where a mating piece will fit).
 Below are some helpful tips and illustrations for designing fixtures for your 3D printed parts correctly to help minimize iterations and errors.

-For even more information, head to our resources page for access to our 3D printing design guides.
+For even more information, head to our resources page to see our 3D printing design guides.

-At Xometry we use taps and dies to cut or form threads into parts for printed metals and SLS nylon.
-And for inserts, we drill holes to specified sizes and then insert press-fit brass inserts.
+At Xometry, we use taps and dies to cut or form threads into parts for printed metals and SLS nylon.
+For inserts, we drill holes to specified sizes and then insert press-fit brass inserts.

-For more information on tapped holes and inserts, check out our blog post here.
+For more information on tapped holes and inserts, check out this blog post.

-And for Metal Binder Jetting, the number of exit holes depends on the height of bosses and size of enclosures.
-Xometry recommends an exit hole at least 0.1” (2.54mm) in diameter and every 0.5” (12mm) to guarantee sufficient cleaning.
+And for metal binder jetting, the number of exit holes depends on the height of bosses and the size of enclosures.
+Xometry recommends an exit hole of at least 0.1” (2.54mm) in diameter and every 0.5” (12mm) to guarantee sufficient cleaning.